GMOD/jbrowse/src/faye/README.md

     node test-add-track.js

 You should see a new track appear on the track list.
 It will not initially be opened.
-Open it, and (on refseq `ctgA`) you should see a single feature.
+Open it, and (on refseq `ctgA`) you should see a single feature (on the far left).
 Click on the feature to get the detail popup.